How to Obtain Transfer Credit

 Visit the "AP & Transfer Credit" or "FWS Substitutions" section of the John S. Knight Institute for Writing in the Disciplines website for information and instructions regarding FWS classes and substitutions.

-Introductory English composition or non-creative writing courses taken at other institutions (such as courses with a WRIT subject code), are considered equivalent to an FWS and will not be granted English major or minor credit.
+Introductory English composition or non-creative writing courses taken at other institutions (such as courses with a WRIT subject code), are considered equivalent to an FWS and will not be granted English course equivalency or major/minor credit.

 Study Abroad